 After decades of intense development and restoration beginning in the 1980’s, San Diego’s Gaslamp has developed into a flashy upscale neighborhood with exciting sights and sounds that last into the night.
 San Diego’s city center is now a popular destination for travelers, meeting attendees and locals alike.
-The restaurant, boutique, shopping, condo, and entertainment hub of the city, includes Horton Plaza, the Gaslamp Quarter, the Embarcadero, the Convention Center, and historic Little Italy.
+The restaurant, boutique, shopping, condo, and entertainment hub of the city, includes Horton Plaza, the Gaslamp Quarter, the Embarcadero, Shelter Island Hotels, the Convention Center, and historic Little Italy.
 Southeast of the Gaslamp Quarter is PETCO Park, home of the San Diego Padres.
 There is also a renaissance going on in Little Italy, a charming and historic neighborhood down India Street between Cedar and Hawthorn at the northwestern edge of downtown.
 It’s a great place to find a variety of restaurants, boutiques and art galleries.

 As the West Coast’s premier entertainment district, guests can immerse themselves in our rich Victorian architecture and history, dine with world-renowned chefs, and dance the night away at nationally-recognized nightlife venues.
 Tucked tightly into 16 ½ blocks, the Gaslamp Quarter is a walkable urban playground located in Downtown San Diego adjacent to the Convention Center, Petco Park, and Horton Plaza.
 And getting here is as easy as a Southern California breeze.
 The Gaslamp area is accessible via the freeway and several trolley and bus lines.
 We invite you to explore the district for yourself and find out what makes it unforgettable!